Japanese tea ceremony: History

-The use of Japanese tea developed as a "transformative practice" and began to evolve its own aesthetic, in particular that of wabi-sabi principles.
+The use of Japanese tea developed into a "transformative practice" and began to evolve its own aesthetic, in particular that of wabi-sabi principles.
 Wabi represents the inner, or spiritual, experiences of human lives.
-Its original meaning indicated quiet or sober refinement, or subdued taste "characterized by humility, restraint, simplicity, naturalism, profundity, imperfection, and asymmetry" and "emphasizes simple, unadorned objects and architectural space, and celebrates the mellow beauty that time and care impart to materials."
+Its original meaning indicated quiet or sober refinement, or subdued taste, characterized by humility, restraint, simplicity, naturalism, profundity, imperfection, and asymmetry, and "emphasizes simple, unadorned objects and architectural space, and celebrates the mellow beauty that time and care impart to materials."

-Sabi, on the other hand, represents the outer, or material side of life.
+Sabi represents the material side of life.
 Originally, it meant "worn", "weathered", or "decayed".
-Particularly among the nobility, understanding emptiness was considered the most effective means to spiritual awakening, while embracing imperfection was honoured as a reminder to cherish one's unpolished and unfinished nature – considered to be the first step to satori, or enlightenment.
+Particularly among the nobility, understanding emptiness was considered the most effective means to spiritual awakening, while embracing imperfection was honoured as a reminder to cherish one's unpolished and unfinished nature, considered to be the first step to satori, or enlightenment.

-Central are the concepts of omotenashi, which revolves around hospitality.
+Central to the concepts of omotenashi, which revolves around hospitality.

-Murata Jukō is known in chanoyu history as an early developer of tea as a spiritual practice.
+Murata Jukō is an early developer of tea as a spiritual practice.
 He studied Zen under the monk Ikkyū, who revitalized Zen in the 15th century, and this is considered to have influenced his concept of chanoyu.

 By the 16th century, tea drinking had spread to all levels of society in Japan.
 Sen no Rikyū and his work Southern Record, perhaps the best-known – and still revered – historical figure in tea, followed his master Takeno Jōō's concept of ichi-go ichi-e, a philosophy that each meeting should be treasured, for it can never be reproduced.
-His teachings perfected many newly developed forms in architecture and gardens, art, and the full development of the "way of tea".
+His teachings developed many newly forms in architecture and gardens, art, and the formalized of the "way of tea".
 The principles he set forward – harmony (和, wa), respect (敬, kei), purity (清, sei), and tranquility (寂, jaku) – are still central to tea.